 Population growth and rural exodus in Southeast Asia

 ASEAN countries and their populations are very disparate, from 430,000 in Brunei to 256 million people in Indonesia in 2015.
 However, all ASEAN countries are growing: with a total population of more than 630 million in 2015, the region is expected to gather more than 660 million inhabitants in 2020 and more than 720 million by 2030.

-In terms urbanization rates, Southeast Asian countries also have great disparities which can become a strength for the whole region.
+In terms of urbanization rates, Southeast Asian countries also have great disparities which can become a strength for the whole region.
 Instead of similar countries competing against one another, ASEAN brings together different countries that complement one another and can benefit from each other and together as a diverse whole.

 From the 100% urbanization of Singaporean city-state, Malaysia and Brunei form a highly urban group before the bulk of semi-urban Southeast Asia (Indonesia, Thailand, Philippines, Laos, Myanmar and Vietnam) and followed by Cambodia which is still predominantly rural.

 Largest and fastest growing cities in ASEAN